-Since its inception, PROCAPITA Management Consulting has made a significant stride in becoming one of the leading HR consulting companies in the Middle East.
-Our vision remains steadfast in creating value for our partners and raising awareness through HR excellence while adhering to our core values of commitment, perseverance, and delivering high-quality services.
-Our continuous passion for delivering exceptional services, investing in competencies, meeting our clients' needs, and striving to satisfy them is the secret behind our continued success.
+Since its establishment, PROCAPITA Management Consulting has made a significant stride in its journey to becoming one of the leading HR consulting companies in the Middle East.
+Our vision remains steadfast in creating value for our partners and raising awareness through excellence in HR management while upholding our core values of commitment, perseverance, and delivering quality services.
+Our success has been attributed to various factors such as a continuous passion for delivering exceptional services, investing in competencies and meeting our clients' needs and striving to satisfy them.

 We look forward to the future and strive to excel in the region.
-We are committed to contributing to our partners' vision and promoting sustainable HR growth by leveraging our diverse skills and expertise in the HR field through partnerships with our strategic partners ZENITHR for HR intelligence solutions and employee experience and Thomas International, specializing in employee behavioral and professional assessment tools.
-Our goal is to provide the best and achieve advanced levels of competitiveness and reaional leadership.
+We are committed to contributing to our partners' vision and promoting sustainable HR growth by leveraging our diverse skills and expertise in the field through partnerships with our strategic partners ZENITHR for HR intelligence solutions and employee experience, and Thomas international, specializing in employee behavioral and professional assessment tools.
+Our goal is to provide the best and achieve advanced levels of competitiveness and regional leadership.

-Hence, I am pleased to invite you to read the annual report for the year 2022 for the Kingdom of Saudi Arabia, including the latest HR and recruitment trends and technologies used to develop talents and organizational development.
-This time, the participation rate was beyond our expectations, which increases our pride in the trust of our customers, who consider it as a reference report for them, business leaders, and HR experts.
+Hence, I am pleased to invite you to read the first annual report for the year 2022 for the United Arab Emirates including the latest HR and recruitment trends and technologies used to develop talents and organizational development.

 This year's report is the most comprehensive of all reports specialized in human resources and adds a distinctive value to companies at all levels.
-The report was specially developed to shed light on the latest human resources and employment trends, as well as the most important economic indicators and their impact on the KSA labor market.
-In addition, it includes an analysis of talent management trends, initiatives for digital transformation, employee engagement and happiness rates, and the latest developments in compensation and benefits in the market.
+It was specifically developed to shed light on the latest trends in human resources and employment, as well as the most important economic indicators and their impact on the Emirati labor market.
+It includes an analysis of talent management trends, initiatives for digital transformation, employee engagement and employee happiness rates, as well as the latest developments in compensation and benefits in the market.

-Finally, thank you for your continued support and trust, of which we are proud, and we strive to achieve the best value for you and all our partners and stakeholders.
+Finally, I would like to thank you for your continued support and deep trust, which we are proud of and strive to achieve the best value for you and all our partners and stakeholders.
 We hope that next year will witness more achievements and launch creative solutions and initiatives that will enable you to succeed in achieving the desired value for the growth and sustainability of your business.